 Kyle Stanford Professor Stanford has worked on problems concerning the units of selection and the nature of biological species.
 More recently his interests in this area have centered on the evolution of higher cognitive functions in human beings and other primates, especially the evolution of complex forms of cognition, language, and moral psychology.

 Faulty in this research group maintain close ties to the Institute for Mathematical Behavioral Sciences at UC Irvine.
-During the fall and winter quarters, many faculty and students participate in the ongoing Social Dynamics seminar, organized by Skryms, Narens and Saari.
+During the fall and winter quarters, many faculty and students participate in the ongoing Social Dynamics seminar, organized by Skryms.
 In this seminar, local and visiting scholars present original research in the behavioral sciences.
-In addition, Stanford and O'Connor organize the Southern California Philosophy of Biology Group.
-This group, which meets quarterly to hear a talk from a visiting or local philosopher of biology, attracts students and faculty from universities throughout Southern California.

 Upcoming and Recent Events